Naveenreddy70/my2_venna/MyStats.md

 ###### Naveen Reddy Venna

-my name is naveen im from guntur which is located in andhrapradesh, India My major intrest to complete master in applied computer science.
+my name is naveen im from guntur which is located in andhrapradesh, India My major interest to complete master in applied computer science.

 ---